ayhameed/react-bill-payment-app/README.md

 - Flutter Wave SDK V3 is used for bill payment :
     -  https://developer.flutterwave.com/docs/making-payments/bill-payments [Flutterwave Bill Payment DOC]
     - https://developer.flutterwave.com/docs/integration-guides/authentication [Flutterwave Auth DOC]
+- 'got' used in flutterwave's documentation does not seem to work without modifications,so I  replaced  it with 'node-fetch' for https request.
 - ReadMe file is updated once updates are added